The Dietetic Internship program admits students only once per year, for fall semester.

 Students completing the Winthrop University, Department of Human Nutrition, post baccalaureate Dietetic Internship Certificate Program receive a Verification Statement and are eligible to take the Registration Examination for Dietitians administered by the Commission on Dietetic Registration.
-In this program, students take 12 semester hours of graduate credit; six hours of which may be applied to the M.S. degree program in Human Nutrition offered by the department.
+In this program, students take 12 semester hours of graduate credit; six hours of which may be applied to the Master of Science in Human Nutrition degree program.
 The Dietetic Internship has been granted continued accreditation by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics.
 ACEND is a specialized accrediting body recognized by the United States Department of Education.
 The address and phone number of ACEND are:

-120 South Riverside Plaza, Suite 2000, Chicago, IL 60606-6995, (312) 899-4876.

-The program combines theoretical and practical experiences that enable future dietetic professionals the opportunity to expand their knowledge and ability to excel in such areas of dietetics as medical nutrition therapy, public/community health nutrition, corporate wellness programs, sports nutrition, and school foodservice.
+120 South Riverside Plaza, Suite 2000Chicago, IL 60606-6995(312) 899-4876 The program combines theoretical and practical experiences that enable future dietetic professionals the opportunity to expand their knowledge and ability to excel in such areas of dietetics as medical nutrition therapy, public/community health nutrition, corporate wellness programs, sports nutrition, and school foodservice.

 Students are required to have a baccalaureate degree conferred by a regionally accredited college or university before they enter the Dietetic Internship program.
 Applying for this program is a two-step process:

 *The selection committee, composed of professionals in the field of dietetics and faculty members, evaluates the applications, interviews the candidates, and ranks them accordingly.
 The selections are then submitted to a computer matching service contracted by the Academy of Nutrition and Dietetics.
 Applicants and the dietetic internship program director are notified of the results in mid-April.